Ciantic/thoughts/2022/learning-activitypub.md

 #    "https://mastodon.social/users/Gargron"
 #  ],

-# Next we query the ActivityPub profile from the alias:

-# According to spec the headers need to be following for each query:
+# According to spec the headers need to be following for each query to ActivityPub endpoints:

 HEADERS='Accept: application/ld+json; profile="https://www.w3.org/ns/activitystreams"'